 Enjoy a variety of vegetarian options that will make your carnivore friends jealous.
 Image: Dutchies

 The kid’s menu is exactly all the food children love and crave when fresh off the beach: chips, fish fingers, chicken strips, junior ribs and, naturally, beef or chicken burgers.

 And how about this delightful touch?
 Dutchies makes its own dog biscuits (why do the dogs go nuts for them, we asked?
 Peanut butter is the secret), and dog bowls with fresh water are put down for pooches to lap up after long walks.
 Everyone is really made to feel wanted and at home here.

-Dutchies is the sister restaurant to one of the biggest attractions in the Western Cape, a restaurant and bar set into the rocks, over a tidal pool, called Fick’s Restaurant.
+Dutchies is the sister restaurant to one of the biggest attractions in the Western Cape.